oort-tech/NFT_data_warehouse/README.md

 For the intergration test, we want to simulate several (almost) real NFT trading scenarios on our test blockchain network, and check if our indexer can work seamlessly with those.
 ### Dependencies
 1. A local Graph Node server.
 Follow the github [instructions](https://github.com/graphprotocol/graph-node) to install.
 This allows us to have a local graph node that can index our test network.
 Along this process you will need to set up a IPFS and a local PostgresDB as well.
 2. A local OpenEthereum server.
 Follow the github [instructions ](https://github.com/openethereum/openethereum/releases/tag/v3.3.5) to install.
 This allows us to bootstrap a local Ethereum private blockchain which supports the [trace](https://openethereum.github.io/JSONRPC-trace-module) module.
 Not all blockchain implementation supports this `trace` module (e.g. Ganache), but it is important for us to use one that is compatible because only those implementations support using `callHandlers` in the Graph protocol ([reference](https://thegraph.com/docs/en/operating-graph-node/#network-clients)), which is the foundation of our indexer.
+The prodution Ethereum mainnet also supports this module.
 3. [Truffle](https://www.npmjs.com/package/truffle).
 This allows us to easily deploy our local [OpenSea smart contract](./opensea-dev/contracts/OpenSeaV1.sol) and [same NFT contracts](./opensea-nft-dev/contracts/) to our test network.
 4. [The Graph SDK](https://www.npmjs.com/package/@graphprotocol/graph-ts).
 This is the framework that can help us assemble and deploy our subgraph to our local graph node.